Gamer-Dad/warlordsredux.altis/CONTRIBUTING.md

 Please note that while we strive to review contributions promptly, it may take some time depending on the volume of submissions.
 We appreciate your patience and understanding throughout the process.

-By contributing to our project, you agree to adhere to our code of conduct, fostering a positive and inclusive environment for collaboration.

 Thank you for your dedication and support in improving our project.
 We look forward to your valuable contributions!